guoday/LearningToUpdateNLComments/README.md

 # Learning to Update Natural Language Comments Based on Code Changes

-**Code and datasets for our ACL-2020 paper "Learning to Update Natural Language Comments Based on Code Changes"**
+**Code and datasets for our ACL-2020 paper "Learning to Update Natural Language Comments Based on Code Changes"** which can be found [here](https://arxiv.org/abs/2004.12169).

 If you find this work useful, please consider citing our paper: